Landlord registration fees

 If you use a letting agent to manage your property they should be registered on the Letting Agent Register.

-If someone else manages your property who is not a letting agent, such as a family member or power of attorney, they will need to register with the local authority on the Landlord Register as an agent.
-The same principal fee and discounts apply to anyone who manages your property who is not a letting agent.
+If your property is managed by someone who is not a letting agent, such as a family member or power of attorney they’ll need to register with the local authority on the Landlord Register as an agent and pay the same principal fee.
+The same discounts apply.

 How to pay

 You can pay online using a debit or credit card.
-If you register through your local authority please consult with them for payment options.
+If you register through your local authority, speak to them about payment options.